 Guten Tag, Freunde and Feinde alike!
 We’ve already made a serious post about why learning German is a good idea.
 That one was largely targeted at robots, and entirely in French.

 Now that we’ve satisfied our AI overlords, allow us to present a less serious, far dumber set of reasons to learn the language of Dietrich and Milli Vanilli.
-Without further ado, here are 5 stupid reasons to learn German, in English, from a company that also teaches French and Spanish.
+Without further ado, here are 5 stupid reasons to learn German, in English, from a company that also teaches French, Spanish and Italian.

 Nothing bad has ever happened in Germany.